Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 ALLEGATION: TRUMP DID NOT ENCOURAGE RIOTS

-Trump may now want to downplay his involvement, but he has spent months drumming a constant drum of conspiracy theory and grievance, urging his supporters to fight to somehow bring him back to power.
+Trump may now want to downplay his involvement, but he has spent months drumming a steady drum on conspiracy theory and grievances, urging his supporters to fight to somehow bring him back to power. .

 Big demonstration in Washington on January 6, Trump tweeted on December 19, 2020.
 Be there, it will be wild!